eoinkelly/notes/elixir/disassembly/disassembly.md

 ## Elixir on the BEAM

 * Elixir compiles into BEAM byte code (via Erlang Abstract Format).
-All Elixir modules start with the Elixir. prefix followed by the regular Elixir name.
+* All Elixir modules start with the Elixir. prefix followed by the regular Elixir name.

 To invoke an elixir module from erlang

 ```erlang
 'Elixir.SomeModule':some_func(Arg1).
 ```

-* Elixir is structured similar to Erlang’s OTP.
+* Elixir itself is structured similar to Erlang’s OTP.
 * It is divided into applications that are placed inside the lib directory

 ## Erlang compliler

-* If you pass `debug_info` to the rlang compliler it will include that debug info in the form of "abstract" code.
+* If you pass `debug_info` to the erlang compliler it will include that debug info in the form of "abstract" code.
 * Erlang debugging tools like
     * Debugger